thaisaraujom/embedded_artificial_intelligence/projects/project_1/README.md

 We may be tempted to claim that this dataset contains the only attributes capable of predicting if there is a cat, dog or a panda in an image.
 However, this is not the case.
 The dataset is composed of 3,000 images, which is a small number of images to train a model.
 The dataset is also composed of images with different resolutions, which may lead to a model that is not robust to different image sizes.

 ## Caveats and Recommendations
 It should be noted that the model trained in this project was used only for validation of a complete data pipeline.
 It is notary that some important issues related to size of images exist, and adequate techniques need to be adopted in order to balance it.
 Including data augmentation techniques, for example.
-Other more appropriate models should be used in order to obtain better results such as Convolutional Neural Networks (CNNs).

 ## How to run
 1. Create an account on [Wandb platform](https://wandb.ai/)